nicholasaleks/SecDev-Test/README.md

 # Automated Collection

 This script was developed to demonstrate [Automated Collection](https://attack.mitre.org/techniques/T1119/), one of the many techniques listed on Mitre ATT&CK.
+This exploit assumes that PRE-ATT&CK methods have been used to gain root access to the target machine.
 The exploit I wrote is very flexible and is able to take any path in the system to explore.
+Errors encountered while parsing files will be ignored as the exploit continues to look for more files.
+Files collected have the hash of the current time appended to the filename to avoid name collisions when copying files.
+This ensures that files with the same name in multiple locations do not overwrite each other.
-Two strategies are implmented in order find target files:
+Two strategies are implemented in order find target files:
     1. Matching a file's extension to a list of target extensions
-    2. Match the filename against a list of regex patterns.
-As both these lists are arguments provided from the command line, there are no hardcoded patterns and the attacker is free to re-use the script for any extension or naming pattern.
+    2. Match the filename against a list of regex patterns As both these lists are arguments provided with command line arguments, there are no hardcoded patterns and the attacker is free to re-use the script for any extensions or regex patterns they wish.
+I am most proud of this exploit's portability and flexibility.
+It requires no dependencies other than Python, which most systems already have installed, and is highly configurable for multiple use cases.

 I have also implemented some additional features such as archiving and uploading.
 Though the script currently only supports uploading to a running Docker container from a host machine, it can easily be adapted to support other ATT&CK exfiltration techniques.
-Additionally, support for the encryption of collected files can be easily added to the existing archiving functionality.
+Additionally, support for the encryption of collected files can be added to the existing archiving functionality.
-Lastly, the exploit attempts to hide itself by pausing and resuming bash history, restoring modified file permissions, and optionally, removing the copies of the collected files.
+Lastly, the exploit attempts to hide itself by pausing and resuming bash history, restoring modified file permissions, and optionally, removing copies of the collected files.

-Sample Execution:
-`python AutomatedCollection.py --src / --dest /collect --target_extensions .secret .old --target_regex secret* --archive true --archive_name collect.tar.gz --upload False --clean_dest False`
+Note: The clean_dest argument in the sample is set to False.
+The copied files are persisted for demonstration purposes

+One idea I would have liked to implement is to connect a container to an existing Docker network to attack other containers.
+However, this idea lies outside the scope this test.

 ## Instructions
-If Docker is installed, follow steps 1 to 4 and use the Dockerfile to build and provision a container to attack.
+If Docker is installed, follow these steps to use the Dockerfile to build and provision a container to attack.
-If Docker is not installed, skip to step 5 to run the exploit locally.
 1. cd into this project's directory in terminal
 2. Run `docker build -t VinceAutomatedCollectionExploit .` to build the image
 3. Run `docker run -itd --name VinceACExploit VinceAutomatedCollectionExploit` to run the container
-4. The exploit script is already located in the root of the directory in the container
+4. The exploit script and a bash script to execute it is already located in the root of the directory in the container
+5. Use `docker exec -it VinceACExploit bash` to ssh into the running container
-5. Execute the exploit using the sample above as an example (There are files hidden around the container's file system matching the patterns in the sample)
+6. Execute the exploit using `sample_execution.sh` (this simply runs AutomatedCollection.py with the arguments in the sample)
-6. Collected files will be located in the directory speciied by the --dest argument
+7. Collected files will be in the `/collect` directory

+If Docker is not installed, simply run the exploit following the sample execution and configure custom arguments.

+Sample Execution:
+`python AutomatedCollection.py --src / --dest /collect --target_extensions .secret .old --target_regex secret* --archive true --archive_name collect.tar.gz --upload False --clean_dest False`

 ## Pre-conditions
    [Operating System = "Linux/MacOS", Installed Software = "Python 3, Docker (optional)"]

 ## Post-conditions
-If clean_dest is False, there should be a folder with a copy of all the matched files in dest.
+If clean_dest is False, there will be a folder with a copy of all the matched files in dest.
 If clean_dest is True, there will be no persisted changes to the existing filesystem.

 ## Arguments